Whether you're browsing the skincare aisle at the department store, or scrolling online you've probably come across the term 'peptides'.

 Retinol and vitamin A derivatives are considered the gold standard in anti-ageing skincare [11].
 They encourage cell renewal by increasing skin cell turnover — this means they're extremely effective actives for those looking to firm skin and address multiple signs of ageing.
 But, they can be irritating for people with sensitive skin.

-One benefit of peptides is they can be used day and night, whereas dermatologists generally recommend only using vitamin A anti-ageing products at night.
+One benefit of peptides is they can be used day and night, whereas practitioners generally recommend only using vitamin A anti-ageing products, like Software's Retinol Complex Oil, at night.

 This means using peptides in tandem with retinol can help supercharge your skincare results.
 Retinol and peptides are increasingly being paired together in skincare formulations to provide double benefits for your skin [12].